-When entering World Cafe, you can choose from two entrances but I preferred the right side.
+McCool Travel tip: When entering World Cafe, you can choose from two entrances but I preferred the right side.
 The left side is usually busier while the right side has two special options listed below.
-However, you are not confined to either side and can visit both lines as many times as you want.
+Visit both lines as many times as you want.

 Diners can sit outside when the weather is pleasant.
 In slightly milder conditions, you can sit inside with the massive glass doors open.
 Viking says it has the most al fresco options at sea.